minipief/pyva/doc/source/sea_models.rst

 The ``abs_area`` is created from the specifically treated areas ::

     abs_area = alpha_nct*(Lx*Ly)+alpha_nct_mass*(A-Lx*Ly)
-    # This is a signal those dof must be set to the
+    # This is a signal those dof must be set to the area DOF
     abs_area.dof = area_dof

 The absorption area is not constant and therefore a Signal::